ice1000/guest0x0/.github/README.md

 ### v0.1

 Minimal type checker with definitions, pi, sigma, and universe.
-484 lines of Java code (including comments and blank lines), comparable to Mini-TT (Main.hs and Core/Abs.hs, 358 + 46 = 404 lines in Haskell).
+484 lines of Java code (including comments and blank lines and `import` statements in many files), comparable to Mini-TT (Main.hs and Core/Abs.hs, 358 + 46 = 404 lines in Haskell).
 But Mini-TT supports (a cursed version of) sum types.

 ```